 The Group did not incur any significant fines or sanctions during the reporting year regarding environmental, social or economic non-compliance.
-We continue to uphold such standards in our monitor of compliance matters.
+There were no major findings of non-compliance from authorities visits / inspections in 2022.
+We continue to uphold such standards in our monitoring of compliance matters.